This is Your Brain on Ecstasy ^ Really!

-Here you can see how the axon terminals, which contain serotonin, lie very close to the dendrites of other, nearby neurons.
+Here, you can see how the axon terminals, which contain serotonin (the neurotransmitter that MDMA releases) lie very close to the dendrites of other, nearby neurons.
 Notice the gap between the axon terminal of the serotonin neuron and the dendrites of the next neuron.
 This gap is called the “synapse” and is where the serotonin gets released.

-Soon we will look at the synapse up close, and see what happens when ecstasy causes large amounts of serotonin to be released there.
+Soon we will look at the synapse up close and see what happens when MDMA causes large amounts of serotonin to be released there.
 But first, let’s look at how serotonin cells are distributed throughout your brain.

-Most serotonin cells (in red) begin in a specific area of the the brain stem called the "raphe nuclei."
-Their dendrites and cell body's are located here, and they have very long axons that extend into every other part of the brain.
+Most serotonin cells (in red) begin in a specific area of the brain stem called the raphe nuclei.
+Their dendrites and cell bodies are located here, and they have very long axons that extend into every other part of the brain.